Single Shot Self-Reliant Scene Text Spotter by Decoupled yet Collaborative Detection and Recognition

-Recently, some single shot text spotters ~\cite{xing2019convolutional,qiao2020mango, wang2021pgnet} which \wu{integrate} both the text detection and recognition into one-stage are proposed.
-Benefiting from the one-stage architecture, the RoI cropping operation is not necessary and the disadvantages of RoI cropping are avoided.
-However, these methods perform recognition depending on accurate detection of text region ~\cite{xing2019convolutional} or \wu{center line} of text instances~\cite{wang2021pgnet}, which still \wu{have} the limitation of error propagation from detection to recognition.
-In ~\cite{qiao2020mango}, Qiao \textit{et al.} proposed MANGO which treats text spotting task as a pure text recognition problem.
-However, extra character-level annotation for supervision is required by ~\cite{qiao2020mango}, which is extremely label-consuming.
+Recently, some single shot text spotters ~\cite{xing2019convolutional,qiao2020mango, wang2021pgnet,zhang2022text,kittenplon2022towards} integrate both the text detection and recognition into one-stage.
+Benefiting from such one-stage framework, the RoI cropping operation is not necessary, which thereby eliminates the aforementioned disadvantages of RoI cropping.
+Nevertheless, these methods perform recognition depending on accurate detection of text region~\cite{xing2019convolutional} or center line of text instances~\cite{wang2021pgnet}, thus they still have the limitation of error propagation from detection to recognition.
+Qiao \textit{et al.}~\cite{qiao2020mango} proposed MANGO which treats the text spotting task as a sole text recognition problem.
+However, extra character-level annotation for supervision is required, which is extremely label-consuming.